koizachek/scaffolding_multiagentsystem/MAS/README.md

 3. Simulate a complete scaffolding interaction with a sample concept map
 4. Display the scaffolding type selected, agent prompts, and system responses

-### Interactive Mode
+### Legacy CLI Interface

-The interactive mode provides a command-line interface for interacting with the real multi-agent system:
+The original CLI interface is still available for programmatic usage:

 ```bash
 cd /path/to/Scaff_MAS